martincostello/lambda-test-server/README.md

 The library itself targets `netcoreapp3.1` and `net5.0` so requires your test project to target at least .NET Core 3.1.

+#### Sequence Diagram

-The sequence diagram below illustrates the flow of events for a test using the test server.
+The sequence diagram below illustrates the flow of events for a test using the test server for the above example.

 ![Sequence diagram](./docs/sequence-diagram.png "Sequence diagram showing a test using the library")